iShafaey/student-attendance-watch/README.md

 - Facilitates communication with parents.
 - Enables efficient tracking of attendance and message statuses.

+# Update Log

+**Date:** 2024-11-12
+## Recent Updates

+1. **Enhanced Message Console**
+    - Improved the Python-based message provider console.
+    - Added colored indicators for different message states.

+2. **Daily Automatic Absence Check**
+    - Added a feature to automatically verify student attendance daily at 7:00 PM.

+3. **Fee Reminder Notifications for Guardians**
+    - Added automatic reminders for unpaid fees, notifying the guardian on the 26th, 27th, and 28th of each month.

+4. **Scheduled Tasks for Automatic Verification**
+    - Utilized Laravel's scheduling services to handle the automated checks in points #2 and #3.

+5. **Student Class And Subjects**
+    - The student can now be linked to the class..

+6. **Parent Notification for Student Results**
+    - Implemented notifications to inform the guardian of the student’s academic results.

+7. **Tuition Fee Payment Confirmation Notification**
+    - Added feature to notify the guardian when a student completes a tuition payment.

+8. **Enhanced WhatsApp Message Sending in Python**
+    - Improved the Python code for the message provider, ensuring smooth WhatsApp message sending without issues.

+9. **Student Data Export with Barcode**
+    - Added the ability to export student data along with student barcodes in `.PNG` format.

 ## Requirements
 - **PHP:** Version >= 8.2
 - **Python:** Version >= 3.6